The Strongest Man, Born from Misfortune

-The Strongest Man, Born From Misfortune (不運からの最強男, Fuun Kara no Saikyō Otoko) is a Japanese light novel series written by Fukufuku and illustrated by Zun Nakabayashi.
+The Strongest Man, Born from Misfortune (不運からの最強男, Fuun Kara no Saikyō Otoko) is a Japanese light novel series written by Fukufuku and illustrated by Zun Nakabayashi.
 The series was originally posted as a web novel in 2017 on the online publishing platform Shōsetsuka ni Narō, with a revised version starting serialization in November 2020.
 Starts Publishing began releasing it as a light novel under its Grast Novels imprint in March 2022; four volumes have been released as of March 2025.
-A manga adaptation illustrated by Nakabayashi began serialization in Starts Publishing's online magazine Comic Grast in October 2021, and has been compiled into eight volumes as of September 2025.
-An anime television series adaptation has been announced.
+A manga adaptation illustrated by Nakabayashi began serialization in Starts Publishing's online magazine Comic Grast in October 2021, and has been compiled into nine volumes as of June 2026.
+An anime television series adaptation produced by East Fish Studio is set to premiere in 2027.

 Plot

 The series follows a man who suffered from bad luck in a previous life.
 After losing his life in an accident after trying to retrieve his stolen bag from a thief, he is offered a chance to be reincarnated in another world.
 He is reborn as Siegbert, a baby who is born to a warm and loving family and is blessed with good luck.
 As he grows older, he vows to protect his family, wanting to thank them for the love and care they showed him, while also trying to avoid suffering the same bad luck as he did in his past life.